denizzzka/dpq2/README.md

 This is yet another attempt to create a good interface to PostgreSQL from the D 2.0 programming language.

-Under development - undocumented functions use with care.
+Under development - undocumented functions should be used care.

 Features
 --------